gabesargeant/blog/gabrielsargeant/content/posts/graph-02/index.md

 OR
 [Data-Drive Documents, d3.js](https://d3js.org/)

-I'm going to do someting with one of these...
+I'm going to do something with one of these...
 Not sure what yet.
 But I'll figure it out.

 I was considering doing something with Graphvis, I still may, however the Golang interactions with the Graphviz engine looks too complex for a humble Lambda.
 And it'd be a lot of images over the network.
 So instead, we shaft the client and they get to pay in the cycles building the graph in their browser. (☞ﾟ∀ﾟ)☞